calpoly-iandunn/csc473/syllabus.md

 * attend class/ talk in class or office hours interaction
 * Final project (10% of final grade)

 Please see the program description for final details.
-There is a strict late policy for all assignments: if your program is late you will lose: -20% within first 24 hours after deadline, -30% within 48 hours, -40% within 72 hours, and finally -60% after 72 hours.
+There is a strict late policy for all assignments: if your program is late you will lose:
+- **-20%** within first 24 hours after deadline
+- **-30%** within 48 hours
+- **-40%** within 72 hours
+- and finally **-60%** after 72 hours